 First, it’s the decarb of a hexane extract in an open container on a hot plate.
-And yes, with this material in these circumstances you can’t get full Decarb without destroying THC (tetrahydrocannabinolic acid).
+With this material in these circumstances, indeed, you can’t get a full Decarb without destroying THC (tetrahydrocannabinolic acid).
 However, we have come a long way from the early ’90s.
 We have more knowledge about the process of decarboxylation, the chemical reactions that occur during the process, and how to create the perfect environment for more efficient decarb.

-Fact: We can do better than relying on an inapplicable graph from the early 90’s.
-And we know it’s possible toget full Decarb without degradation.
-Read on.
+Fact: We can do better than relying on an inapplicable graph from the early ’90s.
+And we know it’s possible to get a full Decarb without degradation.
+Keep reading to learn more.

-It’s hard out there for patients.
-When they want to start decarbing cannabis, but are immediately bombarded with an array of different opinions on the best way to decarb.
+It’s hard out there for patients who want to start decarbing cannabis, but are immediately bombarded with an array of different opinions on the best way to decarb.
 Most patients end up getting it wrong (resulting in wasted cannabis) and never stop struggling to find detailed instructions on how to get it right.

 Any of these sound familiar?

-Really how can a patient not be overwhelmed?
-In the end, not one of these methods allows patients to reliably get the most of their cannabis, and it’s important to understand why.
+Really, how can a patient NOT be overwhelmed?
+In the end, not one of these methods allows patients to safely and reliably get the most from their cannabis, and it’s important to understand why.

-One of the most popular methods, the idea behind using the crock pot/water bath method is that water boils at a constant temperature (212F) and provides better control than the fluctuations of the oven.
-Unfortunately, the temperature of boiling water will never be hot enough to achieve an efficient and full decarb.
+The crockpot is one of the most popular decarb methods.
+The idea behind using the crockpot/water bath method is that water boils at a constant temperature (212F) and provides better control than the fluctuations of the oven.
+Unfortunately, the comparatively low temperature of boiling water to other methods will never allow you to achieve a full, efficient decarb.

-Decarb at this temp progresses slowly, and because decarboxylation is not a linear process (meaning that converting the tail end of the THCA takes longer) we begin to see degradation due to the excessive time exposed to heat.
+Decarboxylation at this temperature progresses slowly.
+Since decarboxylating is not a linear process (meaning that converting the tail end of THCA takes longer than the front end) we begin to see the degradation of plant material due to the excessive time exposed to heat.

-Ovens aren’t designed for lab grade precision heating, and within an oven cavity temperatures fluctuate an average of 10 degrees in either direction.
+Ovens aren’t designed for lab-grade precision heating.
+Temperatures fluctuate at an average of 10 degrees in either direction within an oven cavity.

 Similar to the oven, the toaster oven’s lack of efficient temperature control is its downfall.
 Coupled with the appliance’s typical operation and the location of its heating elements, it can easily damage the bud or produce under-decarbed material.
-The toaster oven method makes it impossible to get reliable results.
+The toaster oven method makes it impossible to get reliable results consistently.

-Equipped with advanced logic, dual sensor technology and a hi-tech thermal blanket, Nova uses precision heating cycles to achieve full decarb without loss.
+Equipped with advanced logic, dual sensor technology, and a hi-tech thermal blanket, Nova uses precision heating cycles to achieve fully decarboxylated cannabis without loss or degradation.

-Fact: Kitchen appliances aren’t equipped to create the conditions needed for full, reliable decarb, so we developed a device called the Nova to solve this problem.
+Fact: Kitchen appliances aren’t equipped to produce or maintain the conditions needed for full, reliable decarb, so we developed a device called the Nova to solve this problem.

-Concentrates that have been prepared professionally, extracted and purged under the right conditions have not been decarboxylated and need to be activated before being ingested or used topically.
-The time and temperature parameters for the best flower decarb also apply to concentrates.
-As seen below BHO extracts can become slightly more concentrated during decarb, likely from evaporation of residual solvents and moisture.
+Concentrates that have been prepared professionally, extracted and purged under the right conditions have not been decarboxylated.
+They need to be properly activated before being ingested or used topically.
+The time and temperature parameters for the best flower decarb also applies to concentrates.
+As seen below, BHO extracts can become slightly more concentrated during decarb.
+This is likely from the evaporation of residual solvents and moisture.

 Fact: Decarbing concentrate involves the same science as decarbing flower.

 Do you grind weed before or after decarbing?
-We suggest that you don’t.
+We suggest that you don’t grind before.
 This myth arose as an attempt to provide more even heating and combat temperature fluctuations when using the oven for decarboxylation.
-With precision decarb, there’s need to disturb the trichomes by grinding.
-The Nova’s thermal blanket permeates the buds evenly, and intact buds provide more options for use post decarb and increases the longevity of the material.
-All Nova tests feature non ground material.
+With precision decarb, there’s no need to disturb the trichomes by using a grinder.
+The Nova’s thermal blanket permeates the buds evenly, and intact buds provide more options for use post-decarb and increase the longevity of the material.
+All Nova tests were performed using non-ground material.

 Fact: There’s no need to grind cannabis before precision decarb, and leaving the trichomes intact can increase shelf life.

-There is no doubt alcohol and fats can be helpful for preparing and administering cannabis in certain circumstances, and we’ll get to that.
+There is no doubt alcohol and fats can help prepare and administer cannabis in certain circumstances, and we’ll get to that.
 But to start, there’s an overemphasis on the role of alcohol or fat extraction that leads to patients unnecessarily spending hours, days, and even weeks preparing their medicine.
-It’s easy to understand the origins of this myth, because it is based in science but often misapplied.
+It’s easy to understand the origins of this myth because it is based on science but often misapplied.

-It’s true that cannabis is fat and alcohol soluble but not water soluble, meaning that THC won’t seamlessly bind and mix with a water based substance the way it will with a fat and an oil.
+Cannabis is indeed fat and alcohol soluble.
+However, it’s not water-soluble.
+This means that THC won’t seamlessly bind and mix with a water-based substance, unlike the way it does with fat and oils.

-Somehow this fact has been twisted into an insistence that patients need to extract into butters and oils or use an alcohol-based solvent.
-Unfortunately for patients, these processes are complicated, time-consuming, and in the end, inaccurate.
-It much easier for patients to activate flower or kief and use it directly.
+Somehow, this fact has been twisted into an insistence that patients need to extract into butter and oils or use an alcohol-based solvent.
+Unfortunately for patients, these processes are complicated, time-consuming, and-in the end-inaccurate.
+It much easier for patients to activate cannabis flowers or kief and use it directly.

-It’s possible to bypass all the hassle and prevent waste, all while getting the full benefits of a whole plant therapy.
+It’s possible to bypass all the hassle and prevent waste, while still getting the full benefits of whole plant therapy.

-Direct activation and infusion gives so many more options on how cannabis can be used, and allows patients to quickly create accurate topicals, sublinguals, and edibles.
-The instant substitute for hours of extraction: take the dose of decarbed flower or kief and mix it with 1/2tb of good fat like coconut oil and administer.
-Substitute butter if you prefer.
+Direct activation and infusion give so many more options on how cannabis can be used and allows patients to quickly create accurately dosed topicals, sublinguals, and edibles.
+The instant substitute for hours of extraction is unnecessary.
+Take your desired dose of decarbed flower or kief and mix it with 1/2tb of good fat like coconut oil and enjoy.
+You can also substitute butter if you prefer.

-The purpose of the fat, when mixed with the active cannabinoids, is to help with absorption during digestion or topical application.
+When mixed with the active cannabinoids, the purpose of the fat is to help with absorption during digestion or topical application.
 Simply mixing your decarbed product with oil is a useful way to incorporate fats when dosing with cannabis.

-What patients quickly realize is that with precise decarb, so little flower or kief is needed that direct infusion is like sprinkling pepper on an entrée or adding vitamin powder to a smoothie.
-For patients who want a butter or oil to use for canna culinary purposes, a quick extraction after decarb is all it takes for maximum ease and potency.
+Patients quickly realize that (thanks to precise decarb) so little flower or kief is needed to achieve results that direct infusion becomes as easy as sprinkling pepper on an entrée or adding vitamin powder to a smoothie.
+For patients who want butter or oil to use for canna culinary purposes, a quick extraction after decarb is all it takes for maximum ease and potency.

 Fact: Fats and alcohol aren’t needed in order to decarb or administer cannabis, but they can be useful to pair with activated cannabis to aid in digestion and absorption.